AguaClara/String-Digester/Report_Draft2.md

 [EM: Try focusing on articles/papers that identify issues with trickling filters that can be solved with the use of a string digester.]

 In terms of odor as an indication of anaerobic conditions, the team will incorporate the need for airflow into their brainstorming of a novel geometry.
-Current trickling filters have inner rocks that are anoxic & anaerobic as airflow is not able to get to them.
+Current trickling filters have inner rocks that are anoxic and anaerobic as airflow is not able to get to them.
 The spacing between each string should prevent any unwanted cohesive interactions between water particles to allow for sufficient biofilm aeration per string.
 This space between the strings will allow air to openly flow through the system.

 [EM: Avoid using symbols ("and" instead of "&").
 This does not belong in the literature review section; goals are more suited for the introduction.]

-Another disadvantage of the conventional trickling filter that is it is filled with materials such as rocks, gravel, shredded PVC bottles, or special pre-formed plastic filter media.
-However, since not all these are regularly shaped, the water flowing through the filter takes the paths of least resistance.
-Due to this, not all parts & materials are locally available & used leading a less efficient reducing of organic matter.
+Another disadvantage of the conventional trickling filter is that it is filled with materials such as rocks, gravel, shredded PVC bottles, or special pre-formed plastic filter media.
+However, since not all these materials are regularly shaped, the water flowing through the filter takes the paths of least resistance and leads to preferential flow.
+Due to this, not all parts and materials are locally available and used.
+This leads to a less efficient reduction of organic matter than if all of the filter were utilized.
 The team hopes to use strings as a solution to this problem.
 A trickling filter that is composed completely out of horizontal strings will allow for the same amount of flow on each string.
 In this way, all parts & materials of the trickling filter will be utilized.
 In addition, specially manufactured plastic media, like corrugated plastic sheets or even hollow plastic cylinders can optimize surface area for biofilm formation & allow for free movement of air [(Spuhler 2018).](https://www.sswm.info/node/8215)

 [EM: Fix grammar, spelling, and punctuation mistakes.
 Review this paragraph - contents are stated more as goals.]